CastleLab/COMP3021-F22-PA-Student-Version/README.md

 # COMP 3021 Programming Assignment 2 (PA2) (Fall 2022)

+**PA2's solution is now released at PA2 branch of this repository.
+The original PA2 skeleton code is archived at tag PA2-skeleton.**

 In this PA we are going to implement a graphical user interface ([GUI](https://en.wikipedia.org/wiki/Graphical_user_interface)) based, modified [Sokoban](https://en.wikipedia.org/wiki/Sokoban) game.